 James Constable is the fifth generation of Constables to practice law in Maryland.
-While his family name has been a known commodity in the legal community for almost a century, it is Mr. Constable’s individual accomplishments that have led him to become a distinguished attorney and arbitrator.
+While his family name has been a known commodity in the legal community for more than a century, it is Mr. Constable’s individual accomplishments that have led him to become a distinguished attorney and arbitrator.

 While Mr. Constable has represented Fortune 500 companies, he is known for his work providing guidance to small and mid-size companies through the challenges of growth.
 His experience in the world of commerce and commercial and business litigation has given rise to a substantial practice as an arbitrator for both domestic and international complex commercial cases.

 A generalist in business law, Mr. Constable regularly practices in areas such as setup and structure, taxes, succession planning, real estate, governance, employment, regulatory compliance, commercial contracts, mergers and acquisitions, and commercial litigation.

 Outside of the firm, he is a major contributor to the local community.
 Mr. Constable has a long history of civic involvement and service on a variety of boards, working with land trusts, and the Maryland Historical Society.
 He incorporates this valuable experience into his non-profit law practice.
 He also spends a lot of time chasing down grandchildren and tending to his farm where he also keeps bees.

 Corporations, partnerships, limited liability companies, tax exempt organizations, railroads, gas and electric companies, schools and land owners.

 - Maryland State Bar Association (Past Chairman of International Commercial Law Section)